myelonka/earnit/README.txt

 STUFF TO FIX:

 16-10-2017 / Mati:
-- earnit-logo.svg link doesn't work (not clickable)
+- how the hell do you put multiple links in current thingy??
-- using svg for logo was a mistake... shit looks so crispy & sexy though
+- earnit-logo.png link doesn't work (not clickable)
 - the *akhem* footer is poopy and half-assed